 - Developing and promoting responsible fisheries for poverty alleviation and food security

 The growing domestic and international demand for fish and fish products has resulted in the excessive exploitation of the aquatic resources in the region.
 In this context, the projects under this thrust would provide ways to ensure the sustainability of fisheries resources.
-This thrust involves research and development in relevant technologies and best practices, as well as capacity building for efficient and sustainable use, management and development in capture fisheries, aquaculture and post-harvest.
+This thrust involves research and development in relevant technologies and practices, as well as capacity building for efficient and sustainable use, management and development in capture fisheries, aquaculture and post-harvest.
 The activities would also cover post-harvest practices, aquaculture, responsible fishing technologies and practices to achieve effective and sustainable use of fisheries resources in the Southeast Asian region.

 - Enhancing capacity and competitiveness to facilitate international and intra-regional trade

 ASEAN is currently promoting the “Roadmap to Fisheries Integration”.
 The efforts of the ASEAN Member States to systematize the flow of capital and goods among the ASEAN region in the fishery sectors would contribute to the reduction of poverty and inequality, particularly through sustainable management and development of fisheries in the region.
 This component aims to assist the Member Countries in enhancing capacity and competitiveness to facilitate international and intra-regional fish trade through consultations, demonstration and dissemination of techniques, testing methods, standards and/or other relevant approaches and systems, etc.

 - Improving management concepts and approaches for sustainable fisheries